-- · Engineering Admission Criteria

-- GPA 3.0

-- · High School prerequisite courses:

-- Sophomore Year- Complete Algebra II with a "B" or better and Chemistry with a "C" or better

-- Junior Year- Complete Pre-Calculus with a "B" or better
+- · Engineering and Computer Science Admission Criteria - · GPA 3.0 - · High School prerequisite courses: - · Sophomore Year- Complete Algebra II with a "B" or better and Chemistry with a "C" or better - · Junior Year- Complete Pre-Calculus with a "B" or better

-- Contact your school's guidance office for enrollment information. - · Scholarships are available for qualified students. - Get your enrollment approved by your parent or legal guardian and the high school principal or designee. - Submit Academy application and High School transcript to High School Academy office
+- Contact your school's counseling office for enrollment information. - Scholarships are available for qualified students. - Get your enrollment approved by your parent or legal guardian and the high school principal or designee. - Submit Academy application and High School transcript to High School Academy office